 Sounds interesting huh?
 Just the initial research shows I’m late to this game but since I researched it I’m going to tell you about it.

 Evidently, there are people who can’t go a day without it.
 The thought of passing a Bubble Tea Shop without getting one is unheard of.

-By the way, those beads at the bottom.
-Those are Tapioca Pearls otherwise known as Boba.
+By the way, those beads at the bottom they are are Tapioca Pearls (see them on Amazon) otherwise known as Boba.

 Another name for this tea is Boba Tea because of those balls.

 Here’s What I Found Out About Bubble Tea

 Bubble Tea is a type of tea that was first made popular in the 1980s in Taiwan and is now made with a lot of different variations.